gasb150/Running/README.md

 ## How to play

-TO play you can use, click or space keyboard.
+TO play you can use, click, or the space key.
- With a max 2, your objetive is collec as many coins posible without fall.
+ With a max 2, your goal is to collect as many coins as possible without fall.

  ## Assets